-Computer vision, just like other blooming digital technologies, is a significant element of Industry 4.0.
-However, the recent advances in image processing and machine learning have enabled new uses of computer vision in manufacturing.
-As modern thermal imaging-based computer vision systems consist of high-resolution cameras and AI, they have a lot to offer to manufacturers.
+Computer vision, just like other burgeoning digital technologies, is a significant element of Industry 4.0.
+However, recent advances in image processing and machine learning have enabled new use cases of computer vision in manufacturing.
+As modern thermal imaging-based computer vision systems consist of high-resolution cameras and AI, they have a lot to offer manufacturers.

 Manufacturing and industrial markets can leverage computer vision to increase safety and enhance profitability and productivity.
 This blog post will walk you through the real-world applications of computer vision in manufacturing.